2012 Queensland Cup

-The 2012 Queensland Cup season was the 17th season of Queensland's top-level statewide rugby league competition run by the Queensland Rugby League.
+The 2012 Queensland Cup season was the 17th season of the top-level rugby league competition in Queensland, Australia.
+It was run by the Queensland Rugby League.
 The competition, known as the Intrust Super Cup due to sponsorship from Intrust Super, featured 12 teams playing a 26-week long season (including finals) from March to September.

 The Wynnum Manly Seagulls became the second team to win back-to-back premierships after defeating the Redcliffe Dolphins 20–10 in the Grand Final at Suncorp Stadium.
 Redcliffe Dolphins' Luke Capewell was named the competition's Player of the Year, winning the Courier Mail Medal.

 Teams

 In 2012, the lineup of teams remained unchanged for the fourth consecutive year.
 The Central Comets began playing as the Central Queensland Capras again after using the Comets moniker for 12 seasons.
 The Canberra Raiders ended their four-year affiliation with the Souths Logan Magpies, opting to return to the New South Wales Cup competition.